Hasselt – Maastricht tramway

-The Hasselt – Maastricht tramway (Dutch: Sneltram Hasselt - Maastricht) was a proposed fast tram system linking Hasselt, Belgian province of Limburg and Maastricht, Dutch province of Limburg.
+The Hasselt – Maastricht tramway (Dutch: Sneltram Hasselt - Maastricht) was a proposed light rail system linking Hasselt, Belgian province of Limburg and Maastricht, Dutch province of Limburg.
 The project was part of the Spartacusplan of Belgian Limburg, proposed by the Belgian transport company De Lijn, with the aim of improving the province's transport links.
 The tramway's opening was originally scheduled for 2017, then postponed until 2025.
 It was finally cancelled on 10 June 2022 in favour of an electric "trambus".

 One factor in the project's cancellation was that in order for the tram to reach Maastricht station, the Sint Servaasbrug over the Maas would have needed to be strengthened.
 The line would therefore have had to terminate at Maastricht Mosae Forum.

 Between the two towns, the planned tramway was to follow the course of a disused railway line.
 It would have improved links in a northeasterly direction between Maastricht and the southern part of the Dutch Limburg province and Antwerp, as currently the only rail service from the Dutch province to Belgium runs south to Liège-Guillemins.